Black Friday (1944): Battle

 An area known as "the Coffin" due to its shape on maps was held by entrenched Germans of Battle Group Chill, who controlled the mouth of the Beveland isthmus.
-In Operation Angus, the Black Watch was tasked with attacking northward and cutting the land links between the mainland and the isthmus.
+In Operation Angus, 1st Battalion of the Black Watch was tasked with attacking northward and cutting the land links between the mainland and the isthmus.
 The battalion attacked at 6:15 am, marching through the lines of the 1st Battalion, Royal Regiment of Canada.
 "C" Company jumped off 30 minutes late at the start of the operation due to small arms fire delaying their advance, and the supporting artillery attack was therefore ill-timed.
 By 6:55 am, “C” Company had advanced 250 yd beyond the start line and was taking fire from the Germans.
-During their advance across the beet fields, the Canadians experienced heavy German small arms, mortar, and artillery fire (including airbursts), and by 7:35 am, the commanders of both "B" and "C" Companies had been wounded.
+During their advance across the beet fields, the Canadians received heavy German small arms, mortar, and artillery fire (including airbursts), and by 7:35 am, the commanders of both "B" and "C" Companies had been wounded.
 At about 7:50 am, snipers were reported firing on the men of "C" Company.
-German artillery pieces and mortars began to lay a smokescreen in order to impede further Canadian attempts to advance.
+German artillery pieces and mortars began to lay a smokescreen to impede further Canadian attempts to advance.
 Slow progress ground to a halt, and by 8:20 am, the forward-most Canadian troops were pinned down.
 Most of the men of "B" and "C" Companies soon retreated to their start line with covering fire from "D" Company.
 The commanding officer of the Black Watch, Colonel Bruce Ritchie, and the brigadier, W. J. Megill, were visited by the commanders of “A” and “D” Companies at 8:50 am, and Brigadier Megill called for air support.
 Ritchie and Megill visited the positions of "A" Company on the front lines at 9:45 am and developed a plan for a second attack against German positions on the railway embankment with tanks and Wasp flamethrowers.
 By 11:10 am, German troops reoccupied the positions formerly held by "C" Company after the latter’s forwardmost platoon was forced back by heavy machine gun fire.
 "B" Company had 41 men remaining, and "C" Company only 25.
 For about five hours, “there was little change in the companies’ positions.”
 At 11:45 am, twelve Spitfires conducted a strafing attack on a brickworks near the railroad embankment in an attempt to disrupt the German defences.